bluesky-social/atproto-website/content/specs/auth.md

 The `client_secret` value, used in many other OAuth profiles, should not be included.

 The `state` parameter in client authorization requests is mandatory.
 Clients should use randomly-generated tokens for this parameter and not have collisions or reuse tokens across any combination of device, account, or session.
 Authorization Servers should reject duplicate state parameters, but are not currently required to track state values across accounts or sessions.
+The `state` parameter is effectively used to verify the `issuer` later, and it is important that the parameter can not be forged or guessed by an untrusted party.

 For web clients, the `redirect_uri` is a HTTPS URL which will be redirected in the browser to return users to the application at the end of the Authorization flow.
 The URL may include a port number, but not if it is the default port number.
 The `redirect_uri` must match one of the URIs declared in the client metadata and the Authorization Server must verify this condition.
+The URL origin must match that of the `client_id`.

 There is a special exception for the localhost development workflow to use `http://127.0.0.1` or `http://[::1]` URLs, with matching rules described in the "Localhost Client Development" section.
 These clients use web URLs, but have `application_type` set to `native` in the generated client metadata.

 For native clients, the `redirect_uri` may use a custom URI scheme to have the operating system redirect the user back to the app, instead of a web browser.
-The custom scheme must match the `client_id` hostname in reverse-domain order.
+Native clients are also allowed to use an HTTPS URL.
+Any custom scheme must match the `client_id` hostname in reverse-domain order.
 The URI scheme must be followed by a single colon (`:`) then a single forward slash (`/`) and then a URI path component.
 For example, an app with `client_id`  [`https://app.example.com/client-metadata.json`](https://app.example.com/client-metadata.json) could have a `redirect_uri` of `com.example.app:/callback`.

+Native clients are also allowed to use an HTTPS URL.
+In this case, the URL origin must be the same as the `client_id`.
+One example use-case is "Apple Universal Links".

 Clients may include additional optional authorization request parameters - and servers may process them - but they are not required to.
 Refer to other OAuth standards and the [IANA OAuth parameter registry](https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml).